chrome-php/chrome/README.md

 ### Debugging

-The following example adds some development-oriented features to help debugging
+The following example disables headless mode to ease debugging

 ```php
     use HeadlessChromium\BrowserFactory;